larisoncarvalho/Instagram-Manager/README.md

 1. List number of users not following you back
 2. List usernames of users not following you back
 3. Unfollow users not following you back
+4. Check other similar pages to find potential followers

 More function to be added in the future.